-Findings: 95% Target met.
+Findings: 95%.
+Target met.

-Analysis: In AC 2021-2022, the target was not met.
-However, graduate students attended regular graduate critiques, produced quality solo exhibitions and creative research documents.
+Analysis: In AC 2022-23, the target was met.
+Graduate students attended regular graduate critiques and produced quality solo exhibitions and creative research documents.
 Committee and faculty discussions with graduate students were conducted to improve communication with students.
-Unfortunately, the Alumni Survey results were not available.